notnotsamuel/pyCQT/README.md

 # CQTs
-Fast python &amp; C++ implementation of the constant Q transform (cqt) with speed comparison 🧮
+Python implementation of the constant Q transform (cqt) 🧮